 Housing

-Washington County is facing a housing crisis — rising costs, shrinking vacancy, and aging stock are making it harder for families to find a place to call home.
-This dashboard brings together data on short-term rentals, latent housing parcels, dilapidated properties, and community infrastructure across nine focus communities to help residents, municipal officials, planners, and developers understand the scope of the challenge and identify opportunity.
+The Housing Dashboard provides data on short-term rentals, latent housing parcels, dilapidated properties, and community infrastructure across nine focus communities to help residents, municipal officials, planners, and developers understand challenges and identify opportunity.

-Developed by Sunrise County Economic Council, the Dashboard is part of a regional effort to connect housing need with actionable sites and local planning tools.
+The Washington County Housing Dashboard was developed by Sunrise County Economic Council as part of a regional effort to connect housing need with actionable sites and local planning tools.

 Stable, attainable housing is foundational to the economic health of Washington County.
 When residents can find homes they can afford in the communities where they work, raise families, and build businesses, the entire regional economy benefits.
 When they cannot, employers struggle to hire, young people leave, older residents face hard choices, and community vitality erodes.